 - M.-L. Gallin-Martel, S. Curtoni, S. Marcatili, L. Abbassi, A. Bes, et al..
 X-ray beam induced current analysis of CVD diamond detectors in the perspective of a beam tagging hodoscope development for hadrontherapy on-line monitoring.
 Diamond and Related Materials, 2021, 112, pp.108236. ⟨10.1016/j.diamond.2020.108236⟩. ⟨hal-03150914⟩

 - Albert M Sirunyan, Armen Tumasyan, Wolfgang Adam, Thomas Bergauer, Marko Dragicevic, et al..
-Measurement of differential cross sections for Z bosons produced in association with charm jets in pp collisions at
+Search for dark matter produced in association with a leptonically decaying Z boson in proton-proton collisions at